pabloargote/pabloargote.github.io/_pages/publications.md

 "Ideological vs. Issue Voting: Evidence from Chile", with Giancarlo Visconti.

 “Internet Access and Gender Attitudes: Evidence from Latin America", with Daniela Urbina.

+"Education Under Authoritarian Rule", with Elsa Voytas.

+"Is There a 'Coffee Curse' in Latin America", with Lucas Perelló.